KOTOR-Community-Portal/mod-builds/content/k1/full_mobile.md

 **Installation Method:** HoloPatcher Mod

 **Installation Instructions:** Be aware that this mod is one of the very few in the builds that is installed via the HoloPatcher, a new install method.
 For your purposes as the enduser, it functions almost identically to the TSLPatcher.
+Run the installer, then move the files from the patch to your override.

 ___